Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Pseudocode for additional algorithms and subroutines

-In Subroutine \ref{alg:optimize}, we describe the function $\textrm{OptimizeConstants}(\tau, X, y)$ used in Algorithm \ref{alg:dsr}, which optimizes the placeholder constants $c$ of an expression with respect to input dataset $(X, y)$ using a black-box optimizer, e.g. BFGS.
-Within this subroutine, the function $\textrm{Instantiate}(\tau)$ instantiates the symbolic expression as a function $f_c(\cdot)$ with inputs $X_i$ and parameters (constants) $c$, and the function $\textrm{ReplaceConstants}(\tau,c^\star)$ replaces the placeholder constants in the expression with the optimized constants $c^\star$.
+In Subroutine \ref{alg:optimize}, we describe the function $\textrm{OptimizeConstants}(\tau, R)$ used in Algorithm \ref{alg:dsr}, which optimizes the placeholder constants $\xi$ of an expression with respect to the reward function using a black-box optimizer, e.g. BFGS.
+In Algorithm \ref{alg:dsr}, this subroutine is abstracted away into the computation of the reward function; here, we explicitly consider the reward function $R(\tau; \xi)$ as parameterized by the placeholder constants.
+Within this subroutine, the function $\textrm{ReplaceConstants}(\tau,\xi^\star)$ replaces the placeholder constants in the expression with the optimized constants $\xi^\star$.